Table of Contents

 - The tank comes with a siphon hose, making cleaning easy.

-- The tank isn’t part of a kit, so you can use your preferred filter and light, allowing for a more personalized setup.
+- The tank isn’t part of a kit, so you can use your preferred filter and aquarium light, allowing for a more personalized setup.

 - The tank looks more expensive than it is, providing great value for its price.